7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Azure-DNS.md

 	- RBAC
 	- Activity Logs
 	- Resource Locking
+	- DNSSEC
+		- enables a DNS zone and all records in the zone to be signed cryptographically so that client computers can validate the DNS response - mitigate spoofing and cache tampering
+	- No zone transfers!

+Limitations:
+- You can only link a specific virtual network (VNet) to one private zone.
+(Private zones are discussed later in this unit.)
+- Reverse (sometimes called _inverse_) DNS works only for the private IP address space in the linked VNet.
+- Conditional forwarding is not currently supported.
+- Azure DNS does not currently support Domain Name System Security Extensions (DNSSEC).
+- Azure DNS does not support zone transfers.

 [[DNS]] Servers in Azure
 - Maintains a local cache of recently accessed or used domain names and their IP addresses